monsterkodi/ko/README.md

         - main cursor is always distuingishable
         - main cursor can be moved independently from other cursors
     - powerful set of keyboard shortcuts
+- **minimap**
+    - shows cursors and selections
+    - also for terminal/search-result!
+    - can be used to select large portions of text
+    - sets cursor by default when dragging/clicking
 - **autocomplete**
-    - completes words from visited files
+    - completes words from visited files and project files
 - **syntax highlighting**
     - for coffee, cpp, h, html, js, json, md, noon, pug, py, sh, styl
     - ansi-colors in terminal view